scriptbuzz/mlflow-local/README.md

 ![title](img/mbitar-mflow-dash-artifacts.jpg)

-mlflow is feature-packed.
-If you are not using an MLops tool, you can enjoy substantial gains in productivity by simply by using it's basic features.
-Once you feel comfortable with the basics, you can exapnd your MLflow deployment.
+MLflow is feature-packed.
+If you are not using an MLops tool, consider using one.
+You will enjoy substantial gains in productivity by using local features alone.
+Once you feel comfortable with the basics, you can exapnd your MLflow deployment to the cloud and to the rest of your ML team.

-My next MLops guide will cover remote MLflow deployment and touch on some of the tool's more advanced features to support cloud and team collaboration.
+My next MLops guide will cover remote MLflow deployment and will touch on some of the tool's more advanced features to support cloud and team collaboration.

 Thank you.